Privacy, Data Protection and Cookies Policy

 - our statutory obligations.

-All Cookies used by EMS on the Moore Motoring Law site are used in accordance with current Cookie Law.
+All Cookies used by BLL on the Moore Motoring Law site are used in accordance with current Cookie Law.
 We may use some or all of the following types of Cookie:

 - Strictly Necessary Cookies- A Cookie falls into this category if it is essential to the operation of the Moore Motoring Law Site, supporting functions such as logging in.

-- Analytics Cookies- it is important for EMS to understand how you use the Moore Motoring Law Site.
+- Analytics Cookies- it is important for BLL to understand how you use the Moore Motoring Law Site.
 For example, how efficiently you are able to navigate around it, and what features you use.
-Analytics Cookies enable us to gather this information, helping EMS to improve the site and your experience of it.
+Analytics Cookies enable us to gather this information, helping BLL to improve the site and your experience of it.

 - Functionality Cookies- enable us to provide additional functions to you on the Moore Motoring Law Site such as personalisation and remembering your saved preferences.
 Some functionality Cookies may also be strictly necessary Cookies, but not all necessarily fall into that category.